echec-et-math/GASBuilder/README.md

 - The tested word being concatenated to the residute left in the pipe (this can be avoided by manually clearing the pipe after an error, run the script `./pipe_fix`)

 - The program blocking for someone to read the word into the pipe, when there is no one to read (the exact same solution applies)

+However, `pipe_fix` being manually called my our `./run` fix, you should not have to ever use it.